DIRECTOR, Cinematographer, EDITOR

 I have been in the storytelling business for over two decades and Beneath the Ink is my third film in five years.
 I would consider this my most compelling and inspiring film to date.
 My past two efforts with My Last Breath and The Ragman - A Hobo's Story Untold garnered a total of 7 Film Festival Awards and a Midwest Regional Emmy for Best Documentary.

 Beneath the Ink was shot in my hometown of Zanesville, Ohio.
 Although I was lucky to have been raised by loving and non-racist parents, it wasn't uncommon to hear racial slurs from various Uncles and Cousins.
 I still love my hometown and my family and friends that call it home.
-I am honored to have collaborated with my team below to produce this film.
+I am honored to have collaborated with my team to produce this Emmy Nominated and Academy Qualified film.
 A special thanks to everyone at Red Rose Tattoo, especially Billy White, who made this film possible.

 I currently reside in Minnesota as Owner/Operator of my production company Triumph Pictures, LLC where I specialize in documentary style marketing and branding content.

 Melody is also a passionate educator, most recently on the faculty at the American University in Bulgaria for four years.
-She has taught her popular “Documentary Boot Camp” for more than a dozen years around the world The Documentary Channel calls Melody "one of the most fearless filmmakers in contemporary documentary cinema.”
+She has taught her popular “Documentary Boot Camp” for more than a dozen years around the world.
+Melody recently started teaching full time as a professor at Northwestern State University in the Department of New Media, Journalism, and Communication Arts.
+The Documentary Channel calls Melody "one of the most fearless filmmakers in contemporary documentary cinema.”
 Read more about Melody at www.frozenfeetfilm.com.

 Torin Scott is a professional video and film producer.
 He specializes in all types of genres and productions; short films, commercials, promotional, long-form infomercials, documentary, animation, and more.
 To learn more visit: https://vimeo.com/torinscott